Guides

 - work with a tutor or teacher to develop and write an essay and letter of introduction that are specific to the organization and opportunity you are applying to;

-- follow up with the organizations via phone or email to confirm their receipt of your scholarship application and to set a timeline for next steps;
+- follow up with the organizations via phone or email to confirm their receipt of your scholarship application and to set a timeline for the next steps;

 - if selected for an interview, practice and polish your talking points with an adult – perhaps your school’s drama coach – for optimal results;